FM 2271 Extension Regional Feasibility Study

 - Development of alternative improvements and preliminary cost estimates

 - Evaluation of potential impacts and cost-benefit analysis for proposed improvements

 Recommendations resulting from this feasibility study will follow the Killeen-Temple Metropolitan Planning Organization prioritization process as well as TxDOT’s project development process prior to construction.
 Within the project development process, advancing from one step to the next is contingent upon the outcome of the previous step and funding availability.
 The study recommendations may be broken into several environmental and construction projects that extend over a longer period of time.

 The study began in Winter 2021 and TxDOT held the first virtual public meeting on May 5, 2021, with meeting materials available for review until May 21, 2021.
+A second virtual public meeting with an in-person option was held on Nov.
+15, 2021.
+The third virtual public meeting with an in-person option will be held on April 14, 2022.
 Public involvement will be conducted throughout the study process.
 The draft feasibility report is expected in Spring 2022 and the final feasibility report is expected in Fall 2022.

 A critical element of a successful feasibility study is public and stakeholder engagement.
 The FM 2271 Extension Regional Feasibility Study will include a series of public meetings as well as meetings with other agencies and organizations and members of the community.
 The public will be invited to provide their input in a variety of ways, including virtual engagement and online surveys.